Unlie9/SPA-service/README.md

 - **Redis**: for channel layer binding in WebSockets, ensuring efficient real-time message distribution.
 - **Docker**: for containerized , ensuring easy scalability and consistent development environments.
 - **Deploy**: AWS hosts the application for cloud-based deployment, while Nginx serves as the reverse proxy to efficiently handle static files and requests.

+This project demonstrates the integration of a modern SPA frontend with a powerful Django backend, utilizing real-time capabilities and cloud infrastructure to deliver a production-ready solution.

 1. **Clone the repository**: